-The estimated WEC for the Energex small business primary load control tariff for 2020-21 is \$68.59/MWh.
-Figure 3.2 compares the estimated WEC with those of the other load profiles from the 2020-21 Final Main Determination for the current existing tariffs.
+The estimated WEC for the Energex small business primary load control tariff for 2020-21 is \$68.59/MWh - and remains unchanged from the Draft Supplementary Determination.
+Figure 4.2 compares the estimated WEC with those of the other load profiles from the 2020-21 Final Main Determination for the current existing tariffs.
 The WEC is about five per cent higher than the WEC of Tariff 33.
 There is a good reason for this - the trial load is peakier and more volatile hour by hour than the Tariff 33 load.
 However, this is offset to some extent by a contracting strategy more reliant on cap contracts.

-FIGURE 3.2 ESTIMATED WEC (\$/MWH, NOMINAL) FOR 2020-21 AT THE QUEENSLAND REFERENCE NODE
+FIGURE 4.2 ESTIMATED WEC (\$/MWH, NOMINAL) FOR 2020-21 AT THE QUEENSLAND REFERENCE NODE